joe-plumb-notes/architecture/az-300-notes.md

 - _Recovery Services vaults_ is the service to look at here - this is a DR (Disaster Recovery) tool.
 If you've a set of VMs running on prem, in Azure, or elsewhere, you can use Site Recovery to have a replicated version of your app, multiple VMs, and your data ready to go, in case a disaster happens.
 - If your app were to go down on prem, you can initiate a failover which would deploy your app into a region in Azure, boot it up, and be ready. _This is a manual fail over_, but if it's looking like you're going to breach SLA or giving up hope of a quick fix, this could provide a solution.
 - This can also be used for migration - replicating on-premises VMs and then triggering the failover would deploy the app to Azure, which you could then use as your primary instance of the application moving forwards.
-- For DR scenarios you want the vault to exist in a different data center (obviously!), else if that DC with your application in it goes down, then you lose the valut as well.
+- For DR scenarios you want the vault to exist in a different data center (obviously!), else if that DC with your application in it goes down, then you lose the vault as well.

 ### Preparing an ASR site
 - This can be used for backups, storing VMs in the protected items area.
 SQL in Azure VM, Azure Storage, and Azure VMs currently supported (among others)